nomic-ai/gpt4all/README.md

 # Try it yourself

-Clone this repository down, go the `chat` directory and download the CPU quantized gpt4all model.
+Clone this repository down and download the CPU quantized gpt4all model.
 - [gpt4all-quantized](https://s3.amazonaws.com/static.nomic.ai/gpt4all/models/gpt4all-lora-quantized.bin)

 Place the quantized model in the `chat` directory and start chatting by running: